Kites and Quails: Monetary Policy and Communication with Strategic Financial Markets: Oligopolistic Competition

 The intuition for why society might prefer a kitish central banker is simple.
 As discussed above, a kitish central banker reduces systemically relevant investors' influence over policies, and is more welfare-enhancing the larger the market power of investors.
+If the choice is between an unbiased central banker and one that assigns no weight on market stability, part (i) tells us that the latter will be desirable when state innovations occurring after communication are of limited magnitude (\(\sigma_2^2\) low), especially when a kite can also improve information transmission (i.e., under cheap talk).
+If \(\tilde{\alpha}\) can be fine-tuned, the optimal central banker is always kitish, but not maximally so: the reason why the optimal weight is non-zero is that market surprises are costly for society (\(\alpha>0\)), so that some degree of market stabilization is always optimal.

-The reason why the optimal weight is non-zero, is that market surprises are costly for society (\(\alpha>0\)) and, while destabilization of markets is less of a concern when state innovations occurring after communication are of limited magnitude (\(\sigma_2^2\) low), some degree of market stabilization is always optimal.
-What is perhaps more surprising is the difference highlighted by part (ii) of the proposition.
-The key intuition is that when misalignment of incentives compromises information transmission (in the cheap talk equilibrium), a more kitish central banker also improves communication: a kitish central banker both reduces the marginal benefits from investment downward bias and increases its cost, making it optimal for the investors to choose a portforlio position \(x_i\) closer to their expectations about \(\omega\).
-The result of this bias reduction is that, consistently with proposition \ref{communication}.ii, more information is communicated in equilibrium, making \textit{both} society and investors better off.
-When this gain in information transmission is large enough, market players are willing to trade off some of their policy influence in order to achieve it (as is the case when a kitish central banker is appointed).
+What is perhaps more surprising is the difference highlighted by part (iii) of the proposition, that is, under cheap talk a kite can even improve the performance of financial institutions.
+The key intuition is that when misalignment of incentives compromises information transmission (in the cheap talk equilibrium), a more kitish central banker improves communication: a kitish central banker reduces the marginal net benefits from investment downward bias, making it optimal for the investors to choose a portforlio position \(x_i\) more aligned with their true expectations about \(\omega\).
+Consistently with proposition \ref{communication}.ii, this bias reduction means that more information is communicated in equilibrium, and the resulting reduction in policy uncertainty has a stabilizing effect on financial markets, making \textit{both} the society and the financial institutions better off.
+If this gain in information transmission is large enough, market players are willing to give up some of their policy influence to achieve it (as is the case when a kitish central banker is appointed).
 The following example provides a stark illustration of this phenomenon.

 \paragraph{Babbling Monopoly} Let \(N=1\), and \(\phi_1=\frac{1}{2}\).
 It is easy to verify that in this monopolistic setting \(\frac{\alpha\beta}{(1-\alpha)^2}>\frac{1}{4}\) implies that \(\bar{P}=1\), so that \(\hat{\sigma}^2_{1,\bar{P}}=\frac{1}{12}\) in the cheap talk equilibrium.
 Under an unbiased central banker, the monopolistic investor's ex-ante value of the game is \(EU^\alpha = -\frac{1}{2}(1-\alpha)^2\left[\frac{1}{12}+\sigma_2^2+\frac{(\alpha\beta)^2}{(1-\alpha)^4}\right]+\left(\frac{\alpha\beta}{1-\alpha}\right)^2\), which simplifies to \(-\frac{1}{2}(1-\alpha)^2\left[\frac{1}{12}+\sigma_2^2-\frac{(\alpha\beta)^2}{(1-\alpha)^4}\right]\).
 With a maximally kitish central banker, i.e., \(\tilde{\alpha}=0\), the investors' ex-ante value of the game is \(EU^0 = -\frac{1}{2}\sigma_2^2\) in the fully informative equilibrium.
 If \(\frac{1}{12}-\frac{(\alpha\beta)^2}{(1-\alpha)^4}>\frac{1-(1-\alpha)^2}{(1-\alpha)^2}\sigma_2^2\) then \(EU^0>EU^\alpha\), and our monopolistic investor would give up all its policy influence to improve communication.
 Note that the condition is satisfied for \(\frac{\alpha\beta}{(1-\alpha)^2}\in(\frac{1}{4},\frac{1}{\sqrt{12}})\) and \(\sigma_2^2\) small enough.